kingpin2k/tidy/CodeBook.md

 ## tidy.txt

-The tidy.txt file contains a data set of averages for subjects by activity
+The tidy.txt file contains a data set of averages for subjects by activity.
+The file has the labels for each variable located in the tidy data set.